michaelbarlow7/moonbase-console/README.md

+# README

-This is the source code to Moonbase Console, a helper program for (http://en.wikipedia.org/wiki/Moonbase_Commander Moonbase Commander) that generates random maps with particular parameters, and allows easy set-up of multiplayer matches via TCP/IP.
+This is the source code to Moonbase Console, a helper program for [Moonbase Commander](http://en.wikipedia.org/wiki/Moonbase_Commander "Moonbase Commander") that generates random maps with particular parameters, and allows easy set-up of multiplayer matches via TCP/IP.

 I (Michael Barlow) didn't write this code (though I may add to it in the future).
 The code was given to me by Ernie Anderson (MYCROFT), and I simply added this file and the MIT license, and uploaded it to github.